ntanmayee/ntanmayee/README.md

 ### Hi there, I'm Tanmayee 👋

 I work on computational models to understand the interplay of epigenomics and gene regulation.
-There's more about me here - [website](https://ntanmayee.github.io/).
+There's more about me on my [website](https://ntanmayee.github.io/).

 <p align='center'>